geowarin/jiradown/README.md

 `jiradown` is a TypeScript library that converts [Jira markup](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) to [Markdown](https://commonmark.org/).

+> [!WARNING]
+> This repository was mostly vibe coded.
+If you're looking for a more mature solution, check out [jira2markdown](https://github.com/catcombo/jira2markdown) which served as a great inspiration for this project.

 It follows a standard compiler-like architecture:
 1.  **Parser**: Converts input Jira markup into an Abstract Syntax Tree (AST).
 2.  **AST**: Defines the structure of the document, distinguishing between Block nodes (e.g., Heading, List, Table) and Inline nodes (e.g., Strong, Link, Image).